STARTS

 Lesson 3:

 Working with Roblox’s GUI (Graphical User Interface) system.
-Creating the in-game store
+Creating an in-game store

 Adventure game.
 Monetisation